foooooooooooooooooooooooooootw/DeepMosaicsPlus/README.md

 <br>
  I changed it to use Directml because the CUDA version I made worked on my 2060 but not my 1070ti and I just gave up.
  <br> <br>
  With directml it can be used on AMD GPUs as well.
 With my 7800XT at 75% clock speed processing for step 2 has sped up by 6x (1h -> 10 mins).
 It has been hardcoded to use directml (your gpu) and will only fallback to cpu if something fails.
 I tweaked ffmpeg args so it uses DirectX 11 for hardware acceleration.
+There is no need to use the gpu-id argument because if torch_directml is installed on your system it will autodetect any available directml devices.
  <br> <br>
  The nature of directml means this is only available for windows.
 <br> <br>